The compiled Process should Run as Administrator.

-The number of the different users that will be able to execute compiled Processes on that machine, depends on the way that the first compiled Process runs for the first time.
+The number of different users that will be able to execute compiled Processes on that machine depends on the way that the first compiled Process runs for the first time.

-Case 1 - The first compiled Process is being executed by an administrator account.
+Case 1 - The first compiled Process is executed as an administrator (right click > run as admin).

-Hence, even though one Per Machine Token is being consumed, all the users can run executables.
+Hence, even though one Per Machine Token has been consumed, all the users can run executable files.

-Case 2 - The first compiled Process is being executed by a non-administrator account.
+Case 2 - The first compiled Process is executed normally.

-In this way, only this particular user is able to execute compiled Processes.
+In this way, only one user is able to execute compiled Processes.

-When an administrator is running a compiled Process, a string called “Machine ID” is being created by WinAutomation and stored into the registry, in both the registry folders “LOCAL_MACHINE” and “CURRENT_USER”.
+When an administrator runs a compiled Process, a string called “Machine ID” is created by WinAutomation and stored into the registry, in the registry folders “LOCAL_MACHINE” and “CURRENT_USER”.

-Every user – administrator or not, has access to “LOCAL_MACHINE” by default.
-Hence, any user that runs compiled Processes, will be able to access that Machine ID.
+Every user (regardless of administrator privileges) has access to “LOCAL_MACHINE” by default.
+Hence, any user that runs compiled Processes will be able to access that Machine ID.

-On the other hand, when a non-administrator is executing a compiled Process, the Machine ID is being created and stored into the “CURRENT_USER” folder ONLY.
+On the other hand, when a non-administrator executes a compiled Process, the Machine ID is created and stored into the “CURRENT_USER” folder ONLY.

-Hence, the compiled Processes that are being executed by other users (non-administrators), will NOT be able to access that Machine ID.
+Hence, the compiled Processes that are executed by other users, will NOT be able to access that Machine ID.

 *Access to the Machine ID by the compiled Process is crucial for its authentication.